tjd1234/cmpt225fall2023/lecture_notes/week3/Analysis_notes.md

 $h_1(n) = f(n) + g(n) = (an + b) + (cn + d) = (a + c)n + (b + d)$, which is
 linear because $a + c$ and $b + d$ are fixed constants.

+An example of an algorithm with a linear running time is summing a list of
+numbers: we do about 1 addition for each number on the list, so $n$ additions in total.

 ## The N-Log-N Function

 The function $f(n) = n \log n$ is called the **n-log-n function**, and arises in a number of important places in computer science.

-For instance, for any comparison-based sorting algorithm (such as mergesort or quicksort) there are always some inputs that need at least $n \log n$ comparisons to sort.
+This is an important one because $n \log n$ is the average-case running time of the sorting algorithms quicksort and mergesort.

 ## The Quadratic Function

 $f(n) = n^2$ is the basic **quadratic function**.
-In programming, we often see it in nested loops, e.g.
+In programming, we often arises due to nested loops, e.g.

 ```
 count = 0